 The choir sings rousing songs in glorious unaccompanied harmony, for the sheer joy of singing!
 All kinds of songs from around the world are sung, as well as traditional songs from these shores – from folk to French, American to African, Georgian to gospel, pop to pavanes.
 The atmosphere is deliberately informal – people feel welcome and unpressurised.

-Each session starts with a warm-up which includes non-strenuous physical and vocal activities and breathing activities, and then moving on to rounds & short songs.
+Each session starts with a warm-up which includes non-strenuous physical and vocal activities and breathing activities, and then moves on to rounds & short songs.
 Longer or more complex songs are introduced gradually, building up the harmony parts until everyone is confident.History

 Caroline starts from the belief that most people can sing with encouragement and practice so that choir sessions can be enjoyed both by those with little or no experience and also by those who already sing regularly.
 The choir is run using this Natural Voice approach: you do not need to be able to read music or have sung in choirs before, as all the songs are taught by ear.
 Words and some music (optional!) are provided for some songs.
 The Zimbabwean proverb ‘If you can talk you can sing’ underlies the approach.No auditions!